error source: '\u' used without hex digits in character string starting ""c:\u" x=read.csv("C:\Users\Bob\Desktop\problem.csv")

 (‘\u’ used without hex digits in character string starting “”c:\u”)

-This error can occur when using read.csv() function if the file name and location are not formatted properly.
+This R code error can occur when using read.csv() function if the file name, location, or file path character sequence is not formatted properly.
 Unfortunately, the description in the error message itself does not provide any useful information to the average programmer.
-The reason this can be confusing is that you would not expect to see hexadecimal digits in the address of a file.
+The reason this can be confusing is that you would not expect to see a hexadecimal digit in the address of a file.
 An example of this problem can be seen in the following code.

 # error source: '\u' used without hex digits in character string starting ""c:\u" x=read.csv("C:\Users\Bob\Desktop\problem.csv")

 At first glance, it does not look like there is anything wrong here, after all, the file address is properly formatted if you are entering it into your computer’s “command prompt.”
-The problem is that this format is not correct when using it here.
+The problem is that this character set syntax is not correct when using it here.

 Reason for this error message.